 Trading in the Click-Trade Module

-To trade using the Click-Trade module, select the relevant instrument in the Instruments module and drag it to the Click-Trade panel.
+Use the “Click-Trade” module to create new trades quickly and easily!
+To trade using Click-Trade, select the relevant instrument in the “Instruments” module and drag it to the Click-Trade panel.

 The remaining buttons create Limit Orders: